-I interviewed over 30 people from a broad range of personas.
+I interviewed over 30 people from a cross-section of personas.
 These interviews would often be conducted with the sweetener of an included lunch of their choosing in the popular district of Shoreditch where competition in the hospitality sector is fierce.

 It allowed me to get a glimpse into people's rationale for ordering food, taking into consideration the bias of the context.